RickyLau2428/othello-app/README.md

 * As a user, I want to be able to save an ongoing match to file.
 * As a user, I want to be able to load an ongoing match from file.
 * As a user, I want to be able to save/load multiple games to/from file.

+## Phase 4: Task 2
+**Chosen option:** Test and design a class in your model package that is robust.
+ * **Class with exception:** Some methods in Cursor throws IllegalCursorException
+    * **Methods:** setPosition, moveCursorRight, moveCursorLeft, moveCursorDown, moveCursorUp, moveCursorUpperRight, moveCursorLowerRight, moveCursorUpperLeft, moveCursorLowerLeft
+    * **Tests for exceptions:** See unit tests in CursorTest (e.g. testMoveCursorRightNothingThrown, testMoveCursorRightBorderException, testMoveCursorRightWrapAroundException)